The Ultimate Guide To Employee Appreciation

 When is Employee Appreciation Day?

 Employee Appreciation Day is celebrated annually on the first Friday in March.
-In 2024, Employee Appreciation Day will be on March 1st.
+In 2024, Employee Appreciation Day is on March 1st.
 Please note that the specific date may vary from year to year, as it always falls on the first Friday of March.

 How do companies celebrate Employee Appreciation Day?